Connect Dialog: Connect failure warning unreadable

 The relative luminance of font color and background are too close.
 Enhance the contrast for better readability.

-#3 Updated by Patrick Plitzner 11 months ago
+#3 Updated by Patrick Plitzner over 1 year ago

 Andreas Kohlbecker wrote: